Renters insurance cost information

 The kind of structure you're renting may influence the cost of your renters insurance per month.
 Renting a single-family home will likely cost more than renting an apartment because theft is considered more common in homes than in apartments.

 Increasing your coverage limits can raise the cost of your renters insurance policy.
-Choosing a lower renters insurance deductible, which is the amount you pay out of pocket if you have a claim, will also increase your renters insurance rate.
+Choosing a lower renters insurance deductible, the amount you pay out of pocket if you have a claim, will also increase your renters insurance rate.
 On the other hand, choosing a higher deductible will decrease the price of renters insurance.

-Renters insurance cost FAQ
+Renters insurance cost FAQs

 Renters insurance won’t cover the actual structure of the home or building you’re renting.
 This is typically covered by your landlord’s insurance.